 Dental work is quite expensive, and it is not usually covered by healthcare plans.
 Depending on your insurance needs, it’s advisable that you browse the market for a policy that ticks most – if not all – of your boxes.

 There are multiple types of insurance to choose from.
 For example, preferred provider organizations (PPOs) allow you to choose from a network of service providers that offer a range of dental services at a reduced price, while health maintenance organizations plans (HMOs) are affordable options with no deductibles and mostly free preventive procedure packages.
-You can read more about types of dental insurance here, or, as always, get in touch with an independent insurance agent for more information.
+You can read more about types of dental insurance here, or, as always, get in touch with an independent insurance agent in Franklin, TN for more information.

 - Collision, that pays for the damages incurred by your vehicle, should you be involved in an accident.